polygonnedpotato/UltimateGoalImproved/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 5)  Add:    include ':Team0417' to the "/settings.gradle" file.

-6)  Open up Android Studio and clean out any old files by using the menu to "Build/Clean Project""
+6)  Open up Android Studio and clean out any old files by going to the top menu and selecting "Build/Clean Project"